parallelogon/parallelogon.github.io/_posts/2021-10-11-Getting-Up-and-Running.md

 ~~~
 This is YAML (YAML ain't Markup Language) frontmatter, to see all of the possible `tag: value` combinations look through the example posts given as there are quite a few possibilities.
 To make the default posts invisible, go through each file and change the `published` key to `false`.

-{% comment %}
 Another small change is to the default code highlighting.
 In order to customize the syntax highlighting I
 1. copied the `main.scss` file from the full minimal mistakes installation (located in `/assets/css`) into my own (self made) `/assets/css` directory
-2. modified the CSS using the [pygments][pygments-repo] by copy-pasting the `default.css` CSS into the newly copied `main.scss` file in my directory.
+2. modified the CSS using the [pygments][pygments-repo] by copy-pasting the `default.css` CSS into `/assets/css/default.css`
+3. append `@import "default.css"` to the newly copied `main.scss` file in my directory

-One can then adjust according to taste.
+One can then adjust background color or other attributes according to taste.
 {% endcomment %}
 # Mathjax support
 Not only do I want to write code, but I want to be able to display math rendered in mathjax: